philipdongfei/MyAlgs4/Chapter55_Code/Exercises/Exercises_55.md

 5.5.24.
 In the style of the figures in the text, show the encoding trie and the compression and expansion processes when LZW is used for the string
 **it was the best of times it was the worst of times**

+5.5.25. _Fixed length width code_.
+Implement a class RLE that uses fixed-length encoding, to compress ASCII bytestreams using relatively few different characters, including the code as part of the encoded bitstream.
+Add code to compress() to make a string alpha with all the distinct characters in the message and use it to make an Alphabet for use in compress(), prepend alpha (8-bit encoding plus its length) to the compressed bitstream, then add code to expand() to read the alphabet before expansion.

+5.5.26. _Rebuilding the LZW dictionary_.
+Modify LZW to empty the dictionary and start over when it is full.
+This approach is recommended in some applications because it better adapts to changes in the general character of the input.

+5.5.27. _Long repeats_.
+Estimate the compression ratio achieved by run-length, Huffman, and LZW encoding for a string of length 2N formed by concatenating _two copies_ of a random ASCII string of length N (see EXERCISES 5.5.9), under any assumptions that you think are reasonable.

+##Web Exercises

+1.

+2. Given an example of a uniquely-decodable code that is not prefix free.
+_Solution_: Any suffix-free code is uniquely decodable, e.g., {0, 01}.

+3. Given an example of a uniquely-decodable code that is not prefix free or suffix free.

+_Solution_: {0011, 011, 11, 1110} or {01, 10, 011, 110}.

+4.

+5. **Test for uniquely decodability**.
+Implement the Sardinas-Patterson algorithm for testing whether a set of codewords is uniquely decodable:
+Add all of the codewords to a set.
+Examine all pairs of codewords to see if any one is a prefix of another, if so, extract the dangling suffix(i.e., the part of the longer string that is not a prefix of the shorter one).
+If the dangling suffix is a codeword, then the code is not uniquely decodable; otherwise, add the dangling suffix to the list (provided it is not already there).
+Repeat this process with the larger list until there are no remaining new dangling suffix.

+The algorithm is finite because all dangling suffixes added to the list are suffixes of a finite set of codewords, and a dangling suffix can be added at most once.
+- {0, 01, 11}.
+The  codeword 0 is a prefix of 01, so add the dangling suffix 1. {0, 01, 11, 1}.
+The codeword 0 is a prefix of 01, but the dangling suffix 1 is already in the list; the codeword 1 is a prefix of 11, but the dangling suffix 1 is already in the list.
+There are no other dangling suffixes, so conclude that the set is uniquely decodable.
+- {0, 01, 10}.
+The codeword 0 is a prefix of 01, so add the dangling suffix 1 to the list. {0, 01, 10, 1}.
+The codeword 1 is a prefix of 10, but the dangling suffix 0 is a codewords.
+So, conclude that the code is not uniquely decodable.

+6. **Kraft-McMillian inequality**.